 Cycling Your Aquarium

 Cycling your aquarium is a necessary evil.
-It can take week to complete, but in the end it is completely worth it.
+It can take a week to complete, but in the end, it is completely worth it.
 Failing to cycle your aquarium can be harmful and potentially fatal to your fish.
 To properly cycle your freshwater aquarium, you must first understand the nitrogen cycle.

 When organic compounds such as fish waste and food dissolve in your tank, a large amount of ammonia is produced.
-This ammonia is extremely harmful to your fish and lethal in any amounts.
+This ammonia is extremely harmful to your fish and lethal in any amount.
 In a healthy aquarium, there is an abundance of beneficial bacteria that convert this lethal ammonia into a less-harmful toxin called Nitrite.
-Nitrite is “better” than ammonia, but is still potentially lethal to fish.
-This is where a second set of beneficial bacteria come in and convert the Nitrite to Nitrate.
-There is only a one letter difference their names, but a huge difference in your aquarium.
-Even the healthiest of aquarium show traces of Nitrates, and they are usually nothing to worry about unless in high quantities.
+Nitrite is “better” than ammonia but is still potentially lethal to fish.
+This is where the second set of beneficial bacteria come in and convert the Nitrite to Nitrate.
+There is only a one-letter difference in their names, but a huge difference in your aquarium.
+Even the healthiest aquariums show traces of Nitrates, and they are usually nothing to worry about unless in high quantities.
 Nitrates can only be removed through water changes, so be prepared to do them on a bi-weekly schedule.

 The Fish-less Cycle

 Now that you know how the nitrogen cycle work, you need to learn how to effectively complete this cycle in your home aquarium!
 I am a huge advocate of the Fish-less cycle (not adding ANY fish until cycling is complete).
 While this may take a little longer, it saves a few unlucky fish from ammonia/nitrite poisoning.